Income Statement: Definitions, How to Read, and Use It

 6. Other Income/Expenses

 Although these figures aren’t part of regular business activity, they still impact a company’s total profitability.
-Tracking other income and expenses is essential for a comprehensive understanding of a company’s overall financial health and performance.
+It is crucial to have a detailed account of the company’s financial situation and performance, and track other income and expenses.

 7. Net Income

-Net income is calculated by subtracting a company’s total expenses, including costs of goods sold, operating expenses, interest, taxes, and other losses, from its total revenue.
+Net income is the amount a company makes after deducting all its costs, such as costs of goods sold, operating expenses, interest, taxes, and other losses.
 This formula provides a comprehensive view of profitability, reflecting the company’s financial performance over the period.

 8. Marketing and Promotion Costs